natural/java2python/doc/usage.md

     Disable colorized output.

-    Colorized output is not available on Windows and this option has no effect there.
+    Colorized output is not available on Windows and this option is ignored there.